brdlyp/iPSK-Manager/EXPIRATION_UPDATE_FIX.md

 - `/supportfiles/adminportals/modules/authz/edit.inc.php` - Authorization Template edit form
 - `/supportfiles/adminportals/modules/authz/update.inc.php` - Authorization Template update logic
+- `/supportfiles/include/iPSKManagerFunctions.php` - Input sanitization (critical for parameter registration)
 - `/supportfiles/include/iPSKManagerDatabase.php` - Database functions (uses existing `extendEndpoint` function)

+## Troubleshooting

+If the expiration dates still don't update after checking the box:

+1. **Check browser console** - Ensure the AJAX request includes `fullAuthZUpdateExpiration: "1"` when the checkbox is checked
+2. **Verify the checkbox change event fires** - The value should change from empty string to "1" when checked
+3. **Check server logs** - The parameter should appear in the sanitized input
+4. **Navigate to Endpoints view** - After updating the template, go to the Managed iPSK Endpoints page to see the updated expiration dates